apache/plc4x/THREAT-MODEL.md

     Maven Central signing, Jenkins build configuration, dependency freshness, reproducible builds.
 Out of model per the SKILL.

+11. **Drivers not marked as fully supported in the protocol support table.** The per-language matrix in `website/asciidoc/modules/users/pages/protocols/index.adoc` is the authoritative statement of which drivers ship as supported: a green check means the driver is complete and supported for that language binding, a yellow exclamation means partial or experimental, and a red cross means it does not exist there. **Only a driver / binding combination carrying a green check is in this model** *(maintainer: Chris Dutz, 2026-09-03)*.
+A driver the table marks yellow is incomplete by declaration rather than by oversight, so a report that it mishandles a malformed frame, leaks a socket, or omits a check its complete siblings make describes unfinished work, not a vulnerability in a shipped product.
+In PLC4J such a driver additionally carries `maven.deploy.skip` in its POM *(documented:
+    `plc4j/drivers/*/pom.xml`)*, so it is not published to Maven Central and no release artifact contains it. → `OUT-OF-MODEL: unsupported-component`.

+    As the table stood on 2026-09-03, this excludes for **PLC4J**:
+    BACnet/IP, CAN (raw), C-Bus, ctrlX, DF1, Open-Protocol and Profinet; and for **PLC4Go**: AB-Ethernet, CAN (raw), CANopen, ctrlX, DF1, Firmata, **OPC-UA**, Open-Protocol, PLC4X
+    (proxy-protocol) and Profinet.
+Note the consequence for the one security-bearing protocol in the set: the **Go** OPC UA driver is marked partial and is therefore outside this model, while the Java one is green and stays fully inside it, including every §8 property that names OPC UA. `plc4c/` and `plc4py/` remain out under item 6 whatever their cells say.
+The table governs, not the lists above: a driver enters or leaves the model when its cell changes (§12).

+12. **Wrong, corrupt, or hostile *configuration files* the operator points the driver at.** Several drivers read a file the operator names in the connection string: a `.knxproj` ETS project (`knxproj-file-path`, with `knxproj-password`), a BACnet EDE file or directory (`ede-file-path`, `ede-directory-path`), a Profinet GSDML directory (`gsd-directory`), a key store or trust store (`tls.keystore`, `tls.trust-store`), a pinned certificate (`server-certificate-file`), a capture for the replay transport (`pcap-file`), and the event-pump's job configuration. **These arrive across B1, from the trusted caller — not across B2 from the wire** *(§4, §6)*.
+The operator chose the file the same way they chose the connection string, and anything they can express by supplying a bad file they could equally express by supplying a bad URL.
+A report that a truncated `.knxproj` throws, that a key store in the wrong format fails the connection, that a garbled EDE column yields a wrong tag, or that a GSDML which does not match the device produces nonsense, describes a **correctness and error-message matter**, not a vulnerability *(maintainer: Chris Dutz, 2026-09-03)*. → `OUT-OF-MODEL: trusted-input`; fix-worthy as ordinary robustness, triaged as a normal bug.

+    Two things are **not** covered by this item, because the project implemented them deliberately against a file it does not trust:
+    §8 P6 — XXE, external-DTD and external-schema resolution are
+    disabled in the ETS parser, so a `.knxproj` that reads a file off the host or reaches a network resource is **`VALID`** — and the bound on how far one `.knxproj` entry may expand, so a small file that inflates without limit is **`VALID`** too.
+The line between
+    them: a bad file that fails to parse is out of model; a bad file that makes the parser do something *beyond parsing* is in it.
+    Credentials read from any of these files are also still subject to the §5a redaction rules.

+13. **Whether the endpoint the operator chose deserves to be trusted.**
+    PLC4X connects where it is told.
+The connection URL is trusted input (item 3, §6 B1), and the library has no way to know whether the thing answering on the other end is the device the operator meant.
+A report of the shape "I stood up a server that is not what it claims to be, pointed the driver at it, and the driver believed it" — wrong process values, a fabricated browse tree, a controller advertising a type or capability it does not have, a device that answers every request with success — describes the **operator's choice of endpoint**, not a defect in the library *(maintainer:
+    Chris Dutz, 2026-09-03)*.
+Nor does PLC4X judge whether an endpoint deserves the credentials configured for it: forwarding the operator's username and password to the address the operator named is the function, not a leak. → `OUT-OF-MODEL: trusted-input` for the semantic content of what the endpoint says;
+    `OUT-OF-MODEL: adversary-not-in-scope` where the report amounts to "the integrator should not have connected there" (§3 items 7, 8).

+    This item is about **what the peer says**, never about **what its bytes do to the driver.** Everything the parser must survive stays in model and unchanged: §8 P4 — memory safety, bounded allocation, no unbounded recursion, no hang on adversarial response bytes — is `VALID` whoever sent those bytes, because a hostile endpoint and an on-path attacker on a network the operator *did* trust reach exactly the same code, and §7 names the latter as this model's primary adversary.
+So are the OPC UA channel properties (§8 P1, P2, P7), which exist precisely so that the endpoint does **not** have to be trusted in advance: "the driver accepted a server certificate it should have rejected" remains `VALID`.

 ## §4 Trust boundaries and data flow

 PLC4X has **two primary trust boundaries** plus one optional